 What If?
 Serious Scientific Answers to Absurd Hypothetical Questions — $12.
 Did someone say absurd hypothetical questions?
 I’ll bet you know just the person this book was written for.

 Wooden Spoon Set — $10.
 Even the most well-stocked kitchen can always use new wooden spoons.
 Tied with a big bow, these make a handsome set and would work well as a hostess gift.

-Mini BlueTooth Speaker — $12.
-This has amazing reviews, comes in 5 great colors, and would work for anyone who has a cell phone and likes music or podcasts (which is pretty much everyone).
+Mini BlueTooth Speaker — $25.
+This has 4.5 stars with almost 40,000 ratings!
+It comes in 6 great colors, and would work for anyone who has a cell phone and likes music or podcasts (which is pretty much everyone).

 Retro Uno Cards — $11.
 It’s just Uno, but it looks so cool with the retro packaging.
 And who doesn’t love Uno?
 Another easy stocking stuffer.